-Rješenje for opening obrt will be issued within a period of 15 days.
-You will receive the Rješenje via START application in a digital form.
+Rješenje for opening an obrt will be issued within 15 days.
+You will receive the Rješenje via the START application in digital form.

-You can download the user manual for launching obrt via START application here.
+You can download the user manual for launching an obrt via the START application here.

-Registering an obrt is also possible via the state e-Obrt application.
+Registering an obrt is also possible via the state e-Obrt application here.

-Owners of obrt are pay taxes according to their annual incomes and chosen payment model.
-They can choose between 3 models.
+Owners of obrt pay taxes according to their annual incomes and chosen payment model.
+They can choose between three models.
 You may change models if you decide it would be more favorable for the business.

-It is possible to pay taxes according to one of these 3 models:
+It is possible to pay taxes according to one of these three models: